freenode/web-7.0/content/pages/support.md

 * <b>Geographical location of the server</b> &mdash; City, principality and country.
 Include any "local colour" (nearby landmarks and sites) that seem pertinent.
 * <b>Hosting Entity</b> &mdash; Who should we credit for the server?
 Provide the name of organisation and URL as appropriate.
 * <b>Contact Information</b> &mdash; Please include names and email addresses of contacts, as well as telephone numbers, snail mail addresses and contact hours (including time zones).
-* <b>Hardware, Software, Bandwidth and Hosting</b> &mdash; Please describe the system you're offering for hosting.
+* <b>Hardware, Software, Bandwidth and Hosting</b> &mdash; Please describe the system you are offering for hosting.
 Please go into as much detail as possible, providing us with details of routing and NOC availability.
 * <b>IP address</b> &mdash; this will allow us to perform latency and route checking.
 * <b>You and freenode</b> &mdash; please explain what makes you/your company want to provide hosting for freenode, and what, if anything, you wish to get back from sponsorship.
 * <b>Server Name Preference</b> &mdash; The server naming motif is "science fiction and fantasy authors".
 Vanity names may be provided, but canonical server names and standardised geographical names will be used exclusively by freenode.
 If you have preferred authors, let us know and we will try to honour your preference.